-However, there are a few blogs that make money by not really having a niche.
+However, a few blogs make money by not really having a niche.
 A good example includes Gathering Dreams.

 Lifestyle Blogs mostly make money via ads.
-Because they blog about a lot of blog topics, they get a lot of traffic pretty quickly.
+Because they blog about many blog topics, they get a lot of traffic pretty quickly.

-So, if you can pump out 3-5 high quality articles every single day, you can start a lifestyle Blog.
-However, I would recommend using this idea as a backup because it’s not easy to grow and requires a lot of time to maintain.
+So, if you can pump out 3-5 high-quality articles every single day, you can start a lifestyle blog.
+However, I would recommend using this idea as a backup because it’s not easy to grow and requires much time to maintain.

-If you’re still not sure about what niche you should choose, start broad and slowly narrow it down.
-You can take my free 7 day email course to start a blog that makes money from day 1!
+If you’re still unsure what niche you should choose, start broad and slowly narrow it down.
+You can take my free 7-day email course to start a blog that makes money from day 1!

-I started blogging about creativity and blogging before narrowing down to blogging and online businesses because I wasn’t quite sure on which direction I wanted my Blog to go.
+I started blogging about creativity and blogging before narrowing it down to blogging and online businesses because I wasn’t sure which direction I wanted my blog to go.

 Therefore, whatever niche you choose, make sure that there are plenty of monetization opportunities.
-Also, do lots of research to find out if it’s a profitable niche.
+Also, do lots of research to determine if it’s a profitable niche.

 For instance, mine are: